amantotek/SSHserverMonitor/README.md

 # SSHserverMonitor
-Monitors one or more remote SSH servers raising alarms if they fail See further notes at start of python program
+Monitors one or more remote SSH servers raising alarms if they fail.
+See further notes at start of python program